nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-User enters an invalid number of arguments.
+User enters an invalid number of parameters.
     * 1a1.
 HireMe shows an error message

     Use case ends.